 - Providing consistent definitions with the spring 2012 code clean up work.
-Also provided new definitions for clarity. - Reorganizing the Chapter to group the usual one time connection costs and ongoing user fees. - Explicitly stating the potential enforcement measures for failure to pay fees and charges. - Corrects outdated and incorrect code references.

-III.
-FINANCIAL IMPACT
+Also provided new definitions for clarity. - Reorganizing the Chapter to group the usual one time connection costs and ongoing user charges. - Explicitly stating the potential enforcement measures for failure to pay charges. - Corrects outdated and incorrect code references. - III.
+FINANCIAL IMPACT Not applicable

-Not applicable